schicwp/dinky-cms/README.md

  - Full text content indexing and searching
  - Content concurrency control using optimistic locking
  - Content version history

-NOT Features:
- - This app is not a website platform - it does not have any sitebuilder features
- - The app is configuration and api driven, there is no management UI

 Tech Stack:
  - MongoDB